Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Introduction

 However, several SPNs that arise in practice do not satisfy the CRP condition, and the SSC occurs to a multi-dimensional subspace.
-Except in special cases, the classical diffusion limit approach fails in this setting.
-Recent work \cite{maguluri2016heavy,Hurtado-gen-switch-SIGMETRICS} developed the drift method and used it to characterize the mean (weighted) sum of the queue lengths in such systems under great generality.
-However, it was shown in \cite{Hurtado_gen-switch_arxiv} that the drift method is insufficient to even obtain the individual mean queue lengths.
-Going beyond the mean queue lengths, the key question we focus on in this paper is: \textit{What is the heavy traffic \textbf{joint distribution} of queue lengths in an SPN when the CRP condition is not satisfied?} We answer this question in this paper by studying two systems that have served as representatives of non-CRP systems in the literature.
+Despite special efforts, except in special cases, the classical diffusion limit approach failed to characterize the heavy-traffic steady state queue length behaviour.
+Recent work \cite{maguluri2016heavy, hurtado2022heavy} developed the drift method and used it to characterize the mean of the (weighted) sum of the queue lengths in such systems under great generality.
+However, it was shown in \cite{hurtado2022heavy} that the drift method is insufficient to even obtain the individual mean queue lengths.
+Going beyond the mean queue lengths, the key question we focus on in this paper is: \textit{What is the heavy traffic \textbf{joint distribution} of queue lengths in an SPN when the CRP condition is not satisfied?}

-We do this by developing a novel transform method for non-CRP systems.
-Transform method was first developed in \cite{hurtado2020transform} with the goal of overcoming the limitations of the drift method.
-The key idea in the transform method is to work with exponential Lyapunov functions, which enables one to work with Laplace or Fourier transforms.
-However, \cite{hurtado2020transform} was limited to CRP systems.
-A major methodological contribution of this paper is to extend the transform method for non-CRP systems, and use it to study two systems that have served as representatives of non-CRP systems in the literature.
+In this work, we consider two well-studied stochastic processing networks (SPN), viz., an input-queued switch policy and a two-server parallel server system called the $\mathcal{N}$-system.
+For both the system, we characterize the heavy traffic joint distribution by establishing an implicit functional equation, and also provide the solution to the functional equation under certain condition on system parameters.
+Our main contribution in this work are listed below.